azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

  ```

 ###### Scenario 2: ######
-An application uses many Storage Accounts, of which a subset are used only to store web site performance logs.
+An application uses many Storage Accounts, of which a subset is used only to store web site performance logs.
 Because these logs aren't critical business data, the business does not want to incur the expense of geo-redundant
 storage for the storage accounts holding them.
 All other storage accounts, however, store critical business data which business absolutely
 cannot afford to lose in the event of regional disasters.
-Thus we have a situation where an AzSK control (in this case
+Thus, we have a situation where an AzSK control (in this case
 the GRS setting for Storage Accounts) must pass for a subset of resources while it need to be 'attested' for
 the remainder.